edmundedgar/did-plc-p2p-guard-rails/README.md

 1. Their update is in a merkle root signed by the timestamper and published on the blockchain
 2. They have the necessary intermediate tree node data to connect their update to that signed merkle root

 In the scenario below, someone sends `Update1` to the blockchain for a P2P timestamp at time `t+3`.
 Clients will reject `Update1b` sent by the malicious timestamper at time `t+4` because they will see that it is in conflict with the version timestamped at time `t+3`.
-Had the malicious timestamper created `Update1b` after time `t+2` and sent it to the blockchain before time `t+3`, their malicious update would have prevailed.

        time t         time t+1        time t+2          time t+3          time t+4

     Genesis[Key 1] --------------> Update1[Key 2] ------------------------------------------>